YoungHaKim7/Rust_Tutorial_Full_course/17_Rust_Web_Dev_FullStack/README.md

 - askama[![crates.io](https://img.shields.io/crates/v/askama.svg)](https://crates.io/crates/askama)![Crates.io](https://img.shields.io/crates/l/askama)![wasmtimeDownloads](https://img.shields.io/crates/d/askama.svg)<a href="https://github.com/djc/askama"><img alt="githubicon" width="20px" src="https://user-images.githubusercontent.com/67513038/218287708-001511d7-1cce-42d3-92d2-4a61193b38f0.png" /></a>![druidstar](https://img.shields.io/github/stars/djc/askama.svg)

-    - Askama implements a template rendering engine based on Jinja.
+    - Askama implements a template rendering engine based on Jinja https://jinja.palletsprojects.com/en/3.1.x/.
 It generates Rust code from your templates at compile time based on a user-defined struct to hold the template's context.
 See below for an example, or read the book.

-  - <p dir="auto"><a href="https://framesurge.sh/perseus/en-US/" rel="nofollow">Website</a> | <a href="https://framesurge.sh/perseus/en-US/docs" rel="nofollow">Guides</a> | <a href="https://docs.rs/perseus/latest/perseus/" rel="nofollow">API Docs</a>
+  - <p dir="auto"><a href="https://framesurge.sh/perseus/en-US/" rel="nofollow">Website</a> | <a href="https://djc.github.io/askama/" rel="nofollow">Guides</a>
   - Perseus is a blazingly fast frontend web development framework built in Rust with support for generating page state at build-time, request-time, incrementally, or whatever you'd like!
 It supports reactivity using Sycamore, and builds on it to provide a fully-fledged framework for developing modern apps.

     - https://crates.io/crates/askama